ankeesler/btool/doc/plan.md

 - Ability to select multiple targets at once
 - Run a debugger with -debug
 - Targets are per-os/arch
+- Cache registry data
+- Run tests as a single linked executable

 # Chores